ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 [A number of examples][GitHubSunroofWikiExamples] and [a tutorial][GitHubSunroofWikiTutorial] is provided on [GitHub][GitHubSunroofExamples].
-You can see [the example in action here][ExampleRunning].
-The [Haskell sources can be found on github][GitHubSunroofClock], they are part of the [`sunroof-examples` package][HackageSunroofExamples].
+Their [Haskell sources can be found on github][GitHubSunroofClock], they are part of the [`sunroof-examples` package][HackageSunroofExamples].

 [BlogSunroofIntro]: http://www.ittc.ku.edu/csdlblog/?p=88 "Monad Reification in Haskell and the Sunroof JavaScript compiler"

-[ExampleRunning]: TODO "The clock example"
+[ExampleRunning]: http://www.ittc.ku.edu/csdl/fpg/software/sunroof/clock-example/clock.html "The clock example"
-[ExampleJavaScript]: TODO "Clock example JavaScript sources"

 [HackageBoolean]: http://hackage.haskell.org/package/Boolean-0.1.2 "Hackage: Boolean"
 [HackageSunroofCompiler]: http://hackage.haskell.org/package/sunroof-compiler "Hackage: sunroof-compiler"